hamdikavak/hamdikavak.github.io/j_students.md

 nav: yes
 ---

-I enjoy advising and supervising curious students at all levels from high school to Ph.D.
-In this page, you can see the list of students that I supervised over the years.
+I enjoy advising and supervising curious students at all levels, from high school to Ph.D.
+You can see the list of students that I supervised over the years on this page.
 See below first if you want to inquire about working under my supervision.

-*Last updated on October 13, 2021.*
+*Last updated on Jan 10, 2022.*

 ---

 ### Student and post-doc positions

-> **Postdoc Position:** We are looking for a Postdoctoral Research Fellow to join our inter-disciplinary team, which aims to make disease spread models more realistic.
+> **Postdoc Position:** ~~We are looking for a Postdoctoral Research Fellow to join our inter-disciplinary team, which aims to make disease spread models more realistic.
 The expected start date is within Spring 2021.
-[Application link](https://jobs.gmu.edu/postings/51722).
+[Application link](https://jobs.gmu.edu/postings/51722).~~

-> ~~**GRA Position:** We are looking for a graduate student to work on an agent based modeling of supply chain attacks project.
+> **GRA Position:** ~~We are looking for a graduate student to work on an agent based modeling of supply chain attacks project.
 Expected start date is Fall 2021. ~~